The Bridge on the River Kwai: Critical response

 Among retrospective reviews, Roger Ebert gave the film four out of four stars, noting that it is one of the few war movies that "focuses not on larger rights and wrongs but on individuals", but commented that the viewer is not certain what is intended by the final dialogue due to the film's shifting points of view.
 Slant magazine gave the film four out of five stars.
 Slant stated that "the 1957 epic subtly develops its themes about the irrationality of honor and the hypocrisy of Britain's class system without ever compromising its thrilling war narrative", and in comparing to other films of the time said that Bridge on the River Kwai "carefully builds its psychological tension until it erupts in a blinding flash of sulfur and flame."

 Balu Mahendra, the Tamil film director, observed the shooting of this film at Kitulgala, Sri Lanka during his school trip and was inspired to become a film director.
 Warren Buffett said it was his favorite movie.
 In an interview, he said that "[t]here were a lot of lessons in that...
 The ending of that was sort of the story of life.
 He created the railroad.
 Did he really want the enemy to come in across it?"

-Some Japanese viewers have disliked the film's depiction of the Japanese characters and the historical background presented as being inaccurate, particularly in the interactions between Saito and Nicholson.
-In particular, they objected to the implication presented in the film that Japanese military engineers were generally unskilled at their profession and lacked proficiency.
-In reality, Japanese engineers proved to be just as capable at construction efforts as their Allied counterparts.